-Walk 1 KM in my Shoes is a very important fundraising activity for the Roses Radiothon.
-It aims to raise awareness about the fight against cancer while raising funds to improve cancer screening and treatment services at our regional hospital and to support the Acadian Peninsula institutions in their specific needs.
-The participant will be asked to set a financial goal and to solicit their networks to raise funds and the whole thing ends with a one kilometre walk in someone else’s shoes.
+Walk 1 km in my shoes is a very important fundraising activity for the Roses Radiothon and it will be held from October 2 to 28.
+It aims to raise awareness about the fight against cancer while raising funds to improve cancer screening and treatment services at our regional hospital and support the Acadian Peninsula institutions in their specific needs.

-Each of the Foundations in the Acadie-Bathurst region, namely the Chaleur Regional Hospital Foundation in Bathurst, the Fondation Hôpital de l’Enfant-Jésus in Caraquet, the Fondation Les Amis de l’Hôpital de Tracadie and the Fondation de l’Hôpital de Lamèque, will organize this walk on October 30, 2021, in a festive environment within their community.
+Each of the Foundations in the Acadie-Bathurst region, namely the Chaleur Regional Hospital Foundation in Bathurst, the Fondation Hôpital de l’Enfant-Jésus de Caraquet, the Fondation Les Amis de l’Hôpital de Tracadie and the Fondation de l’Hôpital de Lamèque, will be organizing this walk on October 28 within their community.

 2023 Edition – October 2 to 28

 The walk is highly symbolic for people who are faced with a fight against cancer.
 Every step they take is an example of courage.
 Their strides are marked by moments of uncertainty which can place strain on those affected and their loved ones.
 Add to that the burden of having to make many trips to get treatment and they can often get the impression of walking on eggshells in the hopes of healing.
 This human-dimension activity aims at fueling their will to fight.

 Walk 1 km in my shoes will take place all through the month of October, which is breast cancer awareness month, and will end with the walk.
 Thank you for supporting the participants of the 2023 edition.